DreamOfTheRedChamber/system-design-interviews/loadBalancing.md

 	* Nginx - A single server could support roughly 50K QPS

 ### Keepalived for high availability
-* A floating IP will be shared between a active and many backup load balancers.
+* Virtual IP: A floating IP will be shared between a active and many backup load balancers.
+* Use cases:
+	- Popular in stateless scenarios such as load balancing (LVS, nginx).
+	- Many modes such as master-slave, master-master mode.
+* Mechanism: Run a monitor scripts against target.
+	- If run on network layer, then use ICMP to send a package to check whether it is responding.
+	- If run on transport layer, then check whether specific TCP port is responding.
+	- If run on application layer, then could run FTP/TELNET/HTTP/DNS protocols to customize some checking.
 * VRRP protocol will be used for failover and master election
 * Please refer to [Keepalived and haproxy](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/load_balancer_administration/ch-keepalived-overview-vsa#s1-lvs-basic-VSA) for more details.